liudoubletian/MZINBVA/README.md

 The microbiome count data are over-dispersed with excess zeros.
 In addition, the observations from repeated measures are correlated.
 In order to deal with these characteristics, we propose an effective variational approximation method, MZINBVA, for fitting zero-inflated negative-binomial models for multilevel data and apply it to association analysis or differential abundance testing.

 # Installation
+You can install our MZIBVA package from Github
 ```r
 install.packages("devtools")
 devtools::install_github("liudoubletian/MZINBVA")